MichaelHibbard/ASG_STK_notes/STK_application/STK_App_Objects/Satellite.md

 Upon inserting, you will be able to see its orbit in both the 2D and the 3D plane.

 - - -
 **N.B. :** You can choose to zoom to and rotate about a satellite by right-clicking the desired satellite in the object browser and selecting "zoom to".
+You can save this view to access quickly by

 ![](zoom_to_sat.PNG)
 - - -